-But the question is: Are these backups reliable?
+The real question is: are these backups even reliable?

-Most of the daily backups made by your web host are made irrespective of what’s happening on your website at the moment.
+Most backups made by your web host are created irrespective of what’s happening on your website at any moment.

-And if WordPress is in the process of making changes to the database, the backup created might break your website when restored.
+If WordPress data is undergoing changes, the backup created might break your website when restored.